pluralsight/guides/faq.md

 ### Can I hang out with you on your Slack?

 Absolutely!
-We want as much feedback as possible.
+Join our [Slack community](https://hackguides.typeform.com/to/ZroxPD), we want as much feedback as possible.

 ### How else can I help?